karanewell/BellaBeatCaseStudy/README.md

 * Tableau
 ### 3.3 Cleaning & Manipulation
 I began by renaming the files at folder origin by removing the word "merged" from the file's name.
-I then loaded the following packages into RStudio
+I then loaded the following packages into RStudio.
 ```
 library(here)
 library(skimr)